How Long Do Running Shoes Last?

 Sometimes the eyeball test will tell you all you need to know about the age of your shoes, but other times worn out running shoes might not be so obvious.
 If your shoes aren’t telling you they’re ready to be retired, your body might provide clues.

-Here are some signs that your running shoes are ready for a slower life of mowing the lawn:
+Here are some tell tale signs that your running shoes are ready for a slower life of mowing the lawn:

 • Your shoes will feel flat.
 The bouncy midsole foam in a pair of new shoes will absorb impact associated with running, saving your feet and joints from taking a pounding.
 As your shoes age, though, the foam loses some of its ability to rebound, like if you put a brick on top of a marshmallow.